Mrs. Manqing Jiang

 While coming from a strictly classical background, Paul-Erik is at home with a wide variety of musical styles, and has experience in teaching electric guitar and bass as well.
 His teaching philosophy is based on uncovering the student’s own motivation and passing on the best possible tools to master the instrument and to understand the language of music both through theory and expression.

-Gabrielle is from Hungary and have been learning the violin since the age of 6, and are now studying violin Master study at the University of Stavanger.
+Gabriella is from Hungary and have been learning the violin since the age of 6, and have finished her violin Masters degree at the University of Stavanger.
 She have also played in several youth and professional orchestras.

 She really like teaching violin and think it’s important to learn about music already in an early age, learn about how to develop skills and creativity through music.

 Laura is a flutist from Slovakia, have finished her Masters degree in flute performance and is now studying PDM program at the University of Stavanger.
 Together with her younger sister Izabela, they have an impressing list of professional experiences behind them, like solo performances, participated in many ensembles, collaborated with many other artists, established festival Hvalur in Bratislava, and is now a member of the wind quintet “Polaris 5”.

 She is looking forward to teach other children the way of the flute, to inspire and help them to achieve their dreams.

 Ms. Iida-Alina Poijärvi

 Iida-Alina is a cellist and pedagogue from Finland.
 She studied in the Helsinki Conservatory and Turku Arts Academy, and has a Bachelor’s degree in music with specialization in pedagogy.
 She’s experienced in teaching both cello and music theory for students of wide range and different levels.
 She has a Master’s degree in music performance at the University of Stavanger, and is now working as a group leader of the cello and double bass in Jæren Symfoniorkester and performing in various projects, for example in concert series of Duo Joseida.